equinixmetal-archive/packngo/README.md

 Usage
 -----

-To authenticate to the Packet API, you must have your API token exported in env var `PACKET_API_TOKEN`.
+To authenticate to the Packet API, you must have your API token exported in env var `PACKET_AUTH_TOKEN`.

 This code snippet initializes Packet API client, and lists your Projects: